-With its prime location in the heart of the city, Citadines Barbican is an ideal hotel for stay in London with exquisite sights.
-This hotel is affordable and comfortable for those who want to stay in the city and enjoy the unique experiences.
+With its prime location in the heart of the city, Citadines Barbican is an ideal hotel for a stay in London with exquisite sights.
+This hotel is affordable and comfortable for those who want to stay in the city and enjoy unique experiences.

 Grab something to eat on the run or stop to sip in your favorite coffee at Tinseltown and Workshop Coffee from the hotel.
-Stroll at the Thames Path or spend a day packed with culture and art at The Tate Modern, The St. Paul’s Cathedral and the London Museum.
+Stroll at the Thames Path or spend a day packed with culture and art at The Tate Modern, St. Paul’s Cathedral, and the London Museum.
 Your choice.

-And if you want to enjoy more while having fun, what can be more tempting than Upmarket gastropods.
+And if you want to enjoy yourself more while having fun, what can be more tempting than Upmarket gastropods.

-All these within a short walk.
+All these are within a short walk.

 Don’t forget to take essential travel accessories with you when you are going to visit London the magnificent.

 Want to cherish the beautiful location along with living a luxury style?
 The County Housing is all you need.
-This iconic hotel has 15 spacious and luxurious rooms fit for your tired self so you can rest on the comfortable beds and sleep like a baby after exploring London.
-It is traditional, and a posh hotel featuring air-conditioned rooms and has Borough Market-to serve your culinary delights-nearby.
+This iconic hotel has 15 spacious and luxurious rooms fit for your tired self so you can rest on comfortable beds and sleep like a baby after exploring London.
+It is a traditional, and posh hotel featuring air-conditioned rooms and has Borough Market-to serve your culinary delights-nearby.

 Moreover, London City Airport is at a distance of 11 km from this hotel.
 You can visit Big Ben, the London eye and the famous Wembley Stadium.
 And if you are someone who wants to enjoy the beauty of nature, River Thames will give your eyes and soul a soothing effect.